 Zhangjiajie in China became popular in foreign travellers’ eyes after the movie Avatar.
 The Hallelujah Mountains in Avatar were inspired by Heavenly Pillar in Zhangjiajie National Forest Park.
-Zhangjiajie is located to the northwest of Hunan Province, over 1,000 kilometres from both Shanghai and Beijing.
+Zhangjiajie is located in the northwest of Hunan Province, over 1,000 kilometres from both Shanghai and Beijing.
 Zhangjiajie National Forest Park was the first national park in China, established in 1982.
 They couldn’t have chosen a better site - Zhangjiajie is famous for its 3,000 vertical pillars, each hundreds of meters tall and covered in dense green foliage.
 These pillars were formed by erosion and draw in over 30 million tourists every year.
+It's a UNESCO world heritage site in China since 1992.
 Here is how to visit Avatar mountains as DIY trip.

 How to get to Avatar Mountains

 There is a limited number of direct trains and flights from China's major tourist cities including Beijing, Shanghai, Chengdu, and Xi'an to Zhangjiajie and its Forest Park in China.
 Despite infrastructure improvement, Zhangjiajie is still a small town surrounded by mountains, with a small airport and no high-speed railway.
-After your arrival at the airport during the day time take a taxi to the bus station and then go by bus to Wulingyuan town next to the main park entrance.
+The fastest way to get to Zhangjiajie is to fly.
+Zhangjiajie Hehua International Airport (IATA: DYG) is the only airport in the Zhangjiajie.
+There are regular flights to this airport from Beijing, Shanghai, Guangzhou and some other cities of China; still, the number of flights is limited.
+After your arrival at the airport during the day, take a taxi to the bus station and then go by bus to Wulingyuan town next to the main park entrance.
 If you arrive late in the evening, buses don’t go there anymore, so the only option would be a taxi.
 Ask to use a meter or agree about the price in advance using a phone translation app if needed.
 The price should not be more than 260 Yuan.

 Where to stay?